 Everything tastes better with this savory, sweet, hard cider-kissed topping.
 Generously garnish pizzas, chicken, steak, fish, tofu and salads with the onions, or try layering them on sandwiches and quesadillas.
 Caramelized onions are a must-have addition to cheese and charcuterie boards, too.

-With just four ingredients and four steps, this recipe can be prepared by even the most novice chef.
+With just four ingredients and four steps, this recipe can be prepared by even the most novice home cook.
 Add some pizzazz to your dishes and whip up a batch today!

 Caramelized Onions with Cider Recipe

 - 2 tablespoons butter

 - 3 large white onions, thinly sliced